Pi Cluster Documentation

 • [cluster name]-superuser (if .spec.enableSuperuserAccess is set to true and you have not specified a different secret using .spec.superuserSecret)

-Each secret contain the following data:
+Each secret contains the following data:

 • username